Hierarchical clustering that takes advantage of both density-peak and density-connectivity: Discussion

 \subsection{Ability to detect noise}

 It is worth mentioning that density-based clustering has the ability to identify noise and then filter them out in clustering.
 For example, DBSCAN uses a global density threshold to identify noise as points with a density lower than the threshold in the first step of the algorithm \cite{ester1996density}.
-DP \cite{rodriguez2014clustering} employs a different method to identify the noise which are points with low densities at border regions of clusters (see footnote \ref{foootnote_dp} for details).
+DP \cite{rodriguez2014clustering} employs a different method to identify the noise which are points with low densities at border regions of clusters (see footnote \ref{foootnote_dp} in Section \ref{sec_related_work} for details).
 This is conducted at the end of the clustering process.
 This same method can be used by DC-HDP to identify noise.
-In addition, the cluster having few points can also be treated as noise, as in DBSCAN.